mipwise/mip-opt/3_formulation_techniques/1_network_flow_problems/README.md

 ![MipEx](docs/MipEx.png)

-The transportation cost, transit time, and the maximum number of trucks that can travel on each arc in a day are given in the [Transportation Lanes](data/transportation_lanes.csv) table.
+The transit distance, transit time, transportation cost, and the maximum number of trucks that can travel on each arc in a day are given in the [Transportation Lanes](data/transportation_lanes.csv) table.

 ### Shortest Path